 Energy.
 A major item in our cost of products sold is energy, comprised primarily of natural gas and electricity.
 We primarily use natural gas to fuel our above-ground processing operations, including the heating of calciners, and we use electricity to power our underground mining operations, including our continuous mining machines, or continuous miners, and shuttle cars.
-Natural gas prices, over the past five years, have ranged between \$1.95 and \$6.00 per MMBtu per Henry Hub Natural Gas Spot Price.
-As of December 31, 2014 and 2013, the Henry Hub Natural Gas Spot Price was \$3.48 and \$4.23 per MMBtu, respectively.
+The monthly Henry Hub natural gas settlement prices, over the past five years, have ranged between \$1.93 and \$6.00.
+The monthly Henry Hub natural gas settlement prices as of December 31, 2015 and 2014, were \$1.93 and \$3.48 per MMBtu, respectively.
+In order to mitigate the risk of gas price fluctuations, we hedge a portion of our forecasted natural gas purchases by entering into physical or financial gas hedges generally ranging between 20% and 80% of our expected monthly gas requirements, on a sliding scale, for approximately the next five years.
+See Item 7A, "Quantitative and Qualitative Disclosures about Market Risk - Commodity Price Risks," for additional information.